Course navigation

 Write once, remembered forever

 Without CLAUDE.md, every new session starts blank.
-You re-explain the stack, remind Claude which folders to use, clarify naming conventions.
+You re-explain the stack, remind Claude which folders to use, and clarify naming conventions.
 With CLAUDE.md, all of that is already there — Claude reads it before your first message.

-Before vs After CLAUDE.md
+Before vs after CLAUDE.md

 Same task, same Claude Code.
 The difference is entirely in what context is available at the start of the session.

-Without CLAUDE.md
+Without CLAUDE.mdWith CLAUDE.md

 > add a dark mode toggle